 To check if your glaze is thick enough, take some on a spoon and hold it vertically.
 If the glaze moves slowly, like thick syrupy honey, you’ve mastered it!

 Wow, you’ve got some beautiful ingredients!
-Once you’ve unpacked your Red Velvet kit, position a rack in the middle of the oven and preheat to 350°F. Butter and flour a 12-cup Bundt pan so all surfaces are lightly covered, using 1 tablespoon or less of butter and flour provided.
+Once you’ve unpacked your Red Velvet kit, position a rack in the middle of the oven and preheat to 350°F. Grease a 12-cup Bundt pan so all surfaces are lightly covered, using baking spray or about 1 tablespoon of butter from home.

 In a medium bowl, whisk together the flour, baking powder, and salt; set aside.
-In a large bowl, use an electric mixer to beat the eggs on medium-high.
+In a large bowl, use an electric mixer to beat the eggs on medium-high for 1 minute.
 Slowly pour in the granulated sugar and continue beating until thick and pale yellow, for 3 minutes.
 The volume should at least double.

-On low speed, alternate adding the flour mixture and oil, and beat until *just* combined.
-Pour in the orange juice, blood orange juice, and rind, and mix to bring the batter together.
+Using a spatula, alternate adding the flour mixture and olive oil, and mix until *just* combined.
+Pour in the grapefruit juice and the rind, and mix to bring the batter together.
 Be careful to get rid of any clumps, but do not overmix or deplete the air in the batter.

 Pour the batter into the prepared pan and bake until a toothpick comes out clean, 42 to 46 minutes.
 Tip: the sides will brown much faster than the top of the cake but it should barely jiggle when it’s ready.
 It can go from underdone to overdone very quickly so keep a close eye on your cake.
 Transfer to a wire rack and cool for 1 hour before inverting and removing pan.

 Once your cake has completely cooled, transfer it to a serving dish.
-To make the glaze, whisk the confectioner’s sugar and the blood orange juice for glaze.
+To make the glaze, whisk the confectioner’s sugar with the reserved juice and zest together.
 Whisk until completely smooth and thick.
 It should be pourable, but similar to honey in consistency.
 Pour the mixture over the cake and let it set.
 (You may have enough glaze to do this twice).